bilbatez/bilbatez/README.md

 I'm Albert, a software engineer at [Bank of America](https://www.bankofamerica.com/), Singapore Branch.
 Currently, I'm working on some side projects, learning some new stuff, and laying waste to empires in Stellaris & Crusader Kings 3.
 Reach me on [me@albertjtan.com](mailto:me@albertjtan.com) or [here](https://github.com/bilbatez/bilbatez/issues)

 ## 🤡 Fun Facts
-- 🤔 I’m currently learning anything that piques my interest at the moment.
+- 🤔 I’m currently contemplating the meaning of universe.
 - 💬 Ask me about **web stuff**.
 We might learn something together 😉
 - 🎸 I can play guitar ~~and sing!~~
 - 📖 I am blibliophile, been collecting books more than I read'em!